eiffel-community/eiffel/eiffel-syntax-and-usage/activity-linking.md

 A _fully orchestrated pipeline_ is completely controlled by a dedicated pipeline orchestrator, such as Jenkins Pipeline or Argo Workflows, and has no activities triggered by Eiffel events.
 A fully orchestrated pipeline is probably often initiated by a source change in some SCM system, and that source change is then propagated to the pipeline orchestrator through some non-Eiffel-event channel (e.g. an Github web hook or a Gerrit stream-event)

 None of the scenarios above is probably relevant for most of the Eiffel event users, but rather a combination of the two where a pipeline is often _triggered_ by an Eiffel event, but then an orchestrator deals with controlling (at least parts of) the pipeline.
-Such triggers could for example be SCM events ([SCC](../eiffel-vocabulary/EiffelSourceChangeCreatedEvent.md)/[SCS](../eiffel-vocabulary/EiffelSourceChangeSubmittedEvent.md)) or artifact events ([ArtC](../eiffel-vocabulary/EiffelArtifactCreatedEvent.md)/[ArtP](../eiffel-vocabulary/EiffelArtifactPublishedEvent.md)/[CLM](../eiffel-vocabulary/EiffelConfidenceLevelModifiedEvent.md)).
+Such triggers could for example be SCM events (e.g. [SCC](../eiffel-vocabulary/EiffelSourceChangeCreatedEvent.md)/[SCS](../eiffel-vocabulary/EiffelSourceChangeSubmittedEvent.md)) or artifact events (e.g. [ArtC](../eiffel-vocabulary/EiffelArtifactCreatedEvent.md)/[ArtP](../eiffel-vocabulary/EiffelArtifactPublishedEvent.md)/[CLM](../eiffel-vocabulary/EiffelConfidenceLevelModifiedEvent.md)).

 To handle the different possible scenarios for pipeline execution, multiple link types are defined in the Eiffel protocol to be used to link activity events together.